 Food Waste Recycling

-Port Adelaide Enfield supplies residential premises with a kitchen caddy and compostable bags to make it easy to recycle food scraps in the green lid bin.
-Approximately 40% of household waste is food scraps, in landfill food waste produces greenhouse gas (methane).
+Port Adelaide Enfield supplies residential premises with a kitchen caddy and compostable bags to make it easy for residents to divert food scraps into the green lid bin.
+Approximately 40% of household waste is food representing the best opportunity to reduce landfill.

 Food that can go into the organics bin includes:

 - Dairy goods including cheese, cream and yoghurt